Q. Why is Clinically Severe Obesity Treated with Surgery?

 BMIs between 35 and 40 may also be considered if accompanied by a high-risk comorbid condition such as life-threatening cardiopulmonary problems (i.e., severe sleep apnea, Pickwickian syndrome, and obesity-related cardiomyopathy) or severe diabetes mellitus.

 A patient with a BMI of 35-40 who also has obesity-induced physical problems that interfere with lifestyle may also be considered (i.e., obesity prohibits a person from being treated for a joint disease, or body size problems preclude or severely interfere with ones employment, family function and/or ability to walk).

-A candidate for bariatric surgery at Ellis Hospital is required to meet one of the BMI criteria discussed above and have a letter of medical necessity from his/her primary care physician.
+A candidate for weight loss surgery at The Bariatric Care Center at Ellis Medicine is required to meet one of the BMI criteria discussed above and have a letter of medical necessity from their primary care physician.
 Please review the required steps for weight loss surgery candidates provided on this site.

 Q. How Does Bariatric Surgery Work?